 - 9. The evidence indicates that the respondent gave prior consent and approval to the offer to include the respondent's name on the political advertisements.
 Thus, the evidence indicates that the expenditures by the other candidate for the political advertising constituted in-kind contributions to the respondent.
-As of the date of the respondent's final report (March 14, 2008) the in-kind contributions have not been disclosed.
+The respondent did not report the in-kind contributions for political advertising.
 Therefore, there is credible evidence of violations of section 254.031 of the Election Code. - 10.
-The evidence is insufficient to show that the respondent accepted in-kind contributions from the general-purpose political committee or that the committee provided notice of direct campaign expenditures to the respondent with regard to the hiring of the consultant.
-Therefore, there is insufficient evidence that the respondent violated sections 254.031 or
+The evidence is insufficient to show that the respondent accepted in-kind contributions from the general-purpose political committee or that the committee provided notice of direct campaign expenditures to the respondent with regard to the hiring of a consultant.
+Therefore, there is insufficient evidence that the respondent violated sections 254.031 or 254.061 of the Election Code regarding contributions from or direct campaign expenditures by the general-purpose political committee.

-- 254.061 of the Election Code regarding contributions from or direct campaign expenditures by the general-purpose political committee. - 11.
-In addition to other required reports, for each election in which a person is a candidate and has an opponent whose name is to appear on the ballot, the person shall file two reports.
+- 11. In addition to other required reports, for each election in which a person is a candidate and has an opponent whose name is to appear on the ballot, the person shall file two reports.
 The first report must be filed not later than the 30th day before election day.
 The report covers the period beginning the day the candidate's campaign treasurer appointment is filed or the first day after the period covered by the last report required to be filed, as applicable, and continuing through the 40th day before election day.
 The second report must be filed not later than the eighth day before election day.
 The report covers the period beginning the 39th day before election day and continuing through the 10th day before election day.
 ELEC.
 CODE § 254.064. - 12.
 An opposed candidate who chooses to file on the modified reporting schedule and exceeds \$500 in political contributions or political expenditures in the election shall, in pertinent part, file pre-election campaign finance reports and, if necessary, a runoff report.
 If a candidate exceeds the \$500 maximum after the filing deadline for the first report required to be filed, the candidate or committee shall file a report not later than 48 hours after the maximum is exceeded.
 ELEC.
 CODE § 254.183. - 13.
 The evidence indicates that the respondent accepted in-kind contributions early in the 2006 campaign and that these political contributions were not reported.
 However, the exact date that the respondent accepted the in-kind contributions is unclear from the evidence.
-Therefore, there is insufficient evidence of a violation of sections 254.064 and 254.183 of the Election Code. - 14.
-A candidate is required to file two reports for each year.
-The first report shall be filed not later than July 15.
-The report covers the period beginning January 1, the day the candidate's campaign treasurer appointment is filed, or the first day after the period covered by the last report required to be filed, as applicable, and continuing through June 30.
-The second report shall be filed not later than January 15.
-The report covers the period beginning July 1, the day the candidate's campaign treasurer appointment is filed, or the first day after the period covered by the last report required to be filed, as applicable, and continuing through December 31.
-ELEC.
-CODE § 254.063. - 15.
-If a candidate expects no reportable activity in connection with the candidacy to occur after the period covered by a report, the candidate may designate the report as a "final" report.
-The designation of a report as a final report relieves the candidate of the duty to file additional reports as a candidate and terminates the candidate's campaign treasurer appointment.
-Elec.
-Code § 254.065.
+Therefore, there is insufficient evidence of a violation of sections 254.064 and 254.183 of the Election Code.